Maarten Heijmans

-Maarten Heijmans (born 24 December 1983 in Amsterdam) is a Dutch Emmy-winning actor.
+Maarten Henri Lajos Heijmans (born 24 December 1983 in Amsterdam) is a Dutch Emmy-winning actor.

 Career

 In 2007 he graduated from the Amsterdamse Toneelschool & Kleinkunstacademie (Amsterdam Theatre School & Kleinkunst Academy) where he studied Drama for four years.

 Since his graduation, Maarten has performed in several theatre plays and television shows.

 In 2007 he and his former classmate Ian Bok made their own theatre-piece called De Huilende Kers (The Crying Cherry).
-That year they won the audience award at the Its Festival (International Theatreschool Festival).
+That year they won the audience award at the ITS Festival (International Theatreschool Festival).
 In 2008 they won the Dioraphte Fringe Award at the Amsterdam Fringe Festival.
 In summer 2009, De Huilende Kers performed at the Prague Fringe Festival as well as the Dublin Fringe Festival.

 Maarten is also a member of Dutch theatre-group, Circus Treurdier (which would translate roughly as "Circus of the sad animals"), a group of young performers who create and perform their own theatre shows.